 In October, Mildred Johnson was selected to be the next Dean of Admissions effective January 3, 2018.
 Mildred is alumna of Radford University, earning her M.S. in counseling and student development in 1981.
 She currently serves as Associate Vice Provost for Enrollment Management and Director of Undergraduate Admissions at Virginia Tech, where she played a key role in growing student enrollment by 7,000 students during her tenure.
-She brings considerable experience in her profession, including great visibility within the Commonwealth of Virginia, and she previously served in a variety of positions, including senior associate director of Undergraduate Admissions at Virginia Tech; as well as admissions and assistant director of Undergraduate Admissions at Virginia Tech; as well as admissions positions at the University of North Carolina at Greensboro, Longwood University and Gardner-Webb University.
+She brings considerable experience in her profession, including great visibility within the Commonwealth of Virginia, and she previously served in a variety of positions, including senior associate director of Undergraduate Admissions, associate director of Undergraduate Admissions at Virginia Tech; as well as admissions positions at the University of North Carolina at Greensboro, Longwood University and Gardner-Webb University.